Defy Media: 2018: Decline and dissolution

 In March 2018, Defy Media laid off 8% of its headcount, exiting its programmatic advertising and video licensing and syndication businesses.
 Joe Bereta, creative director of Smosh, left his position and was replaced by a former comedy partner, Luke Barats.
 In June, multiple publishers claimed that Defy had not paid them for advertising.
 One of those publishers, Topix, filed a lawsuit for $300,000.

-In July, Defy sold The Escapist, to Enthusiast Gaming, and ScreenJunkies, to Fandom.
+In July, Defy sold The Escapist to Enthusiast Gaming, and Screen Junkies to Fandom.

 In fall 2018, former CEO Matt Diamond, along with other employees, made multiple offers to the company's senior creditor, Ally Bank, to purchase the company.
 The bank ultimately rejected those offers, and on November 6, 2018, Defy Media announced that it was shutting down operations effective immediately and laying off all employees at its Beverly Hills production office.
 Less than a day after this announcement, the company's assets were frozen by creditors.

 Former employees and executives blamed poor financial practices and unrealistic investments.
 An over-reliance on major social media platforms and changes in market space for new media were also described as contributing factors.

 Smosh CEO Ian Hecox stated that he was looking to find a new outlet for the Smosh brand.
 On February 22, 2019, Mythical Entertainment acquired Smosh.

-Defy Media's former Head of Audience Development, Matthew "MatPat" Patrick, stated that the company stole $1.7 million dollars from him and other YouTubers.
+Defy Media's former head of audience development, Matthew "MatPat" Patrick, stated that the company stole 1.7 million dollars from him and other YouTubers.
 He claimed that the company was a Ponzi scheme and was using YouTube creators' money in order to look more attractive to outside investors.

 Content

 Defy Media owned and operated online brands including Smosh, Shut Up!
-Cartoons, Smosh Games, Clevver Media, Break.com, The Escapist, AddictingGames.com, Gurl.com, MadeMen, CagePotato, The Warp Zone and Chickipedia, with some brands being inherited from Break Media.
+Cartoons, Smosh Games, Clevver Media, Break.com, The Escapist, AddictingGames.com, Gurl.com, MadeMan, CagePotato, The Warp Zone, and Chickipedia, with some brands being inherited from Break Media.
 Each of these brands operated a dedicated website and YouTube channel in or about comedy, filmed entertainment, news, video games, viral content, girl culture, men culture, or MMA.
 Defy Media's online program offerings included The Single Life, The Confession, Fashion on the Fly, Dating Rules, Chasing, Style Rules, Wendy, Style Setters, and The Sub.

-According to ComScore, in 2012, Defy counted more than 38 million followers among its owned brands, reaching 221 million unique visitors each month.
+According to Comscore, in 2012, Defy counted more than 38 million followers among its owned brands, reaching 221 million unique visitors each month.
 Together, its channels reached over 80 million video viewers monthly.

 Brands

-Defy Media owned various brands including viral video site Break.com, MadeMen (a website about how to be a man), flash game sites AddictingGames.com, Shockwave.com, DIY prop, cosplay channel Awe.Me, and Prank It FWD (Forward).
+Defy Media owned various brands including viral video site Break.com, MadeMan.com (a site for young men), flash game sites AddictingGames.com, Shockwave.com, DIY prop, cosplay channel Awe.Me, and Prank It FWD (Forward).

-Former sites/channels
+Former sites and channels

 Over the years, Defy Media shuttered numerous websites and channels, mostly underperforming ones left over from the Alloy Digital and Break Media merger that formed the company.
 Among these former sites include MMA website CagePotato, Chickipedia, HolyTaco, AllLeftTuns, and TuVez.
 Defy Media also sold off some brands to other companies.

-Game Theory

-Game Theory was launched in 2011.
-Its founder is Matthew Patrick.